-Homicide total in Baltimore matches killings in all of 2014
+Homicide total in Baltimore matches all of 2014

 Baltimore — With Baltimore’s 211th homicide on Wednesday, the city has matched the number of killings committed all of last year.

 Police say the 211th killing was reported Wednesday morning.
 The Baltimore Sun reports (http://bsun.md/1KwxiLn) that officers found a man dead in a vacant house in the Penn North neighborhood, the site of rioting and looting in April.